-Passport Funding - What Can I Use if For?
+Passport Funding - What Can I Use It For?

 Passport is a program that helps adults with a developmental disability to participate in their communities, and helps caregivers take a break from their caregiving responsibilities.

-If you receive money from Passport, here are some of the things you can use it for:
+If you have a Passport approval, here are some of the things you can use it for: